2025 Digital Agenda

 Liv Walker, Green Diamond-John Deere

-Discover how precision agriculture is transforming forage and grassland systems.
-Explore the tools and technologies that help producers monitor pasture health, optimize input use, and boost forage quality and yield.
-Whether you are managing grazing systems or harvesting silage, learn how data-driven decisions can lead to more efficient and sustainable management.
+During Liv’s presentation, conference attendees will discover how precision agriculture is transforming forage and grassland systems.
+They will explore the tools and technologies that help producers monitor pasture health, optimize input use and boost forage quality and yield.
+Whether you are managing grazing systems or harvesting silage, you will learn how data-driven decisions can lead to more efficient and sustainable management.

 11:40 - 12:00 a.m.
 Turning Yield Data into Decisions: A Producer’s Perspective

-We milk 170 cows twice a day in a parlour set up.
-Having my crops custom harvested has changed our life on our farm.
+Wietze will share his experience on his farm where they milk 170 cows twice a day in a parlour set up and where, he says, having his crops custom harvested has changed their life on the farm.

 Markets and Export Impact